HubBox Software Development Kit (SDK) Integration

 Testing

-Thorough end-to-end testing on a staging/development environment is critical for SDK implementations.
+Thorough end-to-end testing on a staging or development environment is critical for SDK implementations.

-To access HubBox's UAT guide, visit the Testing Documentation.
+To access HubBox's UAT guide, see the Testing documentation.

 Example Integration Project

-An example project demonstrating basic SDK setup and interaction is available.
+An example project demonstrating basic SDK setup and interaction is available to download.